On the Relativistic Micro-Canonical Ensemble and Relativistic Kinetic Theory for N Relativistic Particles in Inertial

 \subsection{The Non-Inertial Rest Frames}

-The family of non-inertial rest frames for an isolated system consists of all the admissible 3+1 splittings of Minkowski space-time whose instantaneous 3-spaces $\Sigma_{\tau}$ tend to space-like hyper-planes orthogonal to the conserved 4-momentum of the isolated system at spatial infinity.
+The family of \textit{non-inertial rest frames} for an isolated system consists of all the admissible 3+1 splittings of Minkowski space-time whose instantaneous 3-spaces $\Sigma_{\tau}$ tend to space-like hyper-planes orthogonal to the conserved 4-momentum of the isolated system at spatial infinity \footnote{ See Section III of Ref.\cite{37} for a review of admissible non-inertial frames in Minkowski space-time.}.
 Therefore they tend to the Wigner 3-spaces (\ref{2.3}) of the inertial rest frame asymptotically.
-They are relevant because they are the only global non-inertial frames allowed by the equivalence principle (forbidding the existence of global inertial frames) in canonical metric and tetrad gravity \cite{19}, \cite{17}, in globally hyperbolic, asymptotically flat (asymptotically Minkowskian) space-times without super-translations, so to have the asymptotic ADM Poincare' group.
+They are relevant because they are the only global non-inertial frames allowed by the equivalence principle (forbidding the existence of global inertial frames) in canonical metric and tetrad gravity \cite{38,39}, in globally hyperbolic, asymptotically flat (asymptotically Minkowskian) space-times without super-translations, so to have the asymptotic ADM Poincare' group.

-These non-inertial frames can be centered on the external Fokker-Pryce center of inertia like the inertial ones and are described by the following embeddings (the admissibility conditions are restrictions on the functions $g(\tau, \vec \sigma)$ and $g^r(\tau, \vec \sigma)$)
+These non-inertial frames can be centered on the external Fokker-Pryce center of inertia like the inertial ones and are described by the following embeddings (the admissibility conditions are restrictions on the functions $ g(\tau, \vec \sigma)$ and $g^r(\tau, \vec \sigma)$)